 In this second part, a different effective way to control the NE-1000 syringe pump using Python is introduced.
 A custom Python library is developed where easy-to-use functions can be used to set parameters, execute actions, and manage communication.

-Below, we’ll present and explain the custom library and its various functions for controlling the NE-1000 syringe pump.
-Following that, we’ll delve into three different pumping program examples (Examples 1, 2 and 3 just presented above), demonstrating how these functions can be utilized to execute precise pumping sequences.
+Below, we’ll present the custom library used for controlling the NE-1000 syringe pump and explain its limitations.
+We’ll delve into three different pumping program examples (Examples 1, 2 and 3 just presented above), demonstrating how these functions can be utilized to execute precise pumping sequences.

 class NewEraSyringePump: